eliyap/showcuts/tracking.rst

    "Save File",                    "❌", "❌", ""

 `Make Archive` stores `Format` without the leading `.`.
 Need to account for this when encoding the Shortcut.

+`Open In...` needs to have an App selector, as well as support for decoding app URLs.
+Needs further testing.

 Safari
 =========